 There are many ways you can fund your studies.

 Funding at postgraduate level is different to undergraduate, and many students choose to seek funding from a variety of sources.
 It’s a good idea to plan financially before starting your course.
-Watch our quick guide to the different types of funding available.

 Top tips for funding your Masters

-You can also read our Medium article ‘Top tips for funding your Masters’, where we’ve detailed all the latest funding options, to make it easier for you to make an informed choice.
+Read our Medium article ‘Top tips for funding your Masters’, where we’ve detailed all the latest funding options, to make it easier for you to make an informed choice.